Signals of merging supermassive primordial black holes in pulsar timing arrays

-In this letter we study the possibility that the observed GW signal could be due to \emph{merging} supermassive PBH binaries.
-To obtain the correct signal amplitude, a sizeable abundance of PBHs is required, which is subject to strong constraints from various observational probes.
-It is therefore a non-trivial question as to whether merging PBHs could constitute a viable explanation.
-Indeed we find that it is \emph{not} possible to consistently explain the NANOGrav data with homogeneously distributed PBHs.
-Specifically the parameter regions at very large PBH masses which naively allow to fit the PTA data (as done in~\cite{Atal:2020yic}) no longer result in a stochastic (or even continuous) signal.
-For clustered PBHs, on the other hand, there is a more efficient formation of binary systems and the merger rate is generally enhanced.
-In this case we find that it is possible to obtain an overall consistent description of the observed GWB.
+In this work we study the possibility that the observed GW signal could be due to inspiraling supermassive PBH binaries.
+To obtain the correct signal amplitude, a sizable abundance of PBHs is required, which is subject to strong constraints from various observational probes~\cite{Carr:2020gox}.
+It is, therefore, a non-trivial question as to whether inspiraling PBHs could constitute a viable explanation.
+Indeed, we find that it is \emph{not} possible to consistently explain the NANOGrav data with homogeneously distributed PBHs.
+Specifically, the parameter regions at very large PBH masses which naively allow to fit the PTA data (as done in~\cite{Atal:2020yic}) no longer result in a stochastic (or even continuous) signal.
+For clustered PBHs, on the other hand, the formation of binary systems is more efficient and the merger rate is generally enhanced, opening the possibility for an overall consistent description of the observed GWB.

-This letter is structured as follows: In the next section we review and extend the formalism required to evaluate the GWs from binary mergers for the case of clustered PBHs.
-In section~\ref{sec:constraints} we discuss the relevant constraints on this scenario before coming to a discussion of how we match the predicted signal to the NANGrav data in section~\ref{sec:data}.
-We finally present our results in section~\ref{sec:results}.
+This work is structured as follows.
+We first review and extend the formalism required to evaluate the GWs from binary mergers for the case of clustered PBHs.
+After discussing the relevant constraints and how to match the predicted signal to the PTA data we present our results.